Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 +        nextShape()
 +    }

-// #3
+// #17
 +    func gameShapeDidMove(swiftris: Swiftris) {
 +        scene.redrawShape(swiftris.fallingShape!) {}
 +    }
 ```

-At **#1** we substituted our previous efforts with `Swiftris`' `letShapeFall()` function, precisely what we need at each tick.
+At **#15** we substituted our previous efforts with `Swiftris`' `letShapeFall()` function, precisely what we need at each tick.

-At **#2** we introduced a boolean which allows us to shut down interaction with the view.
+At **#16** we introduced a boolean which allows us to shut down interaction with the view.
 Regardless of what the user does to the device at this point, they will not be able to manipulate Switris in any way.
-This is useful during intermediate states when blocks are being animated, shifted around or calculated.
+This is useful during intermediate states when we animate or shift blocks, and perform calculations.
 Otherwise, a well-timed user interaction may cause an unpredictable game state to occur.

-Lastly, at **#3** all that is necessary to do after a shape has moved is to redraw its representative sprites at their new locations.
+Lastly, at **#17** all that is necessary to do after a shape has moved is to redraw its representative sprites at their new locations.

 Run Swiftris to discover that your shapes are aware of one another as well as the floor!
-It may not be overly exciting but at least the laws of physics are being obeyed.
+It may not be overly exciting but at least Swiftris obeys the laws of physics.